Frequency-Domain Characterization of Load Demand from Electrified Highways: Tests Using the SUMO Simulator

 \section{Tests Using the SUMO Simulator}

 To better understand the spectra of real-world traffic, we simulated DWPT loads with the help of SUMO~\cite{SUMO18}, an open-source microscopic traffic flow simulator.
-It can generate realistic trajectories of vehicles driving over a roadway under different specified conditions.
+It can generate realistic vehicle trajectories on a roadway under specified conditions.
 Given the trajectory of each EV$_n$, its load $p_n(t)$ can be computed using \eqref{eq:pn(x)} and \eqref{eq:pn(t)}.
 The demand $p(t)$ is computed as the sum of EV loads.

-We simulated an $L=4$~km ($2.5$~mile) ER segment with two lanes; the rightmost one is the DWPT lane.
-Vehicles were allowed to change lanes.
+We simulated an $L=4$~km ($2.5$~mile) ER segment with two lanes.
+The DWPT lane is the rightmost one.
+Vehicles were allowed to change lanes to overtake the preceding vehicle, if needed, by temporarily moving to the non-DWPT leftmost lane.
 All vehicles driving in the DWPT lane were considered to be EVs of the same type (class-8 trucks).
 The DWPT parameters $(\ell_T,\ell_R,d)$ matched the INDOT testbed specifications.
 EV power densities were drawn independently from a Gaussian distribution with mean $\mu_a=94.45$~kW/m and standard deviation $\sigma_a=5.55$~kW/m.
 For SUMO parameters, we set the maximum vehicle speed to be $36$~m/s ($80$~mph), while vehicle acceleration was constrained to lie within $[-4.5,2.6]~\text{m/s}^2$.
 Successive vehicles were spaced by more than $2.5$~m and $1$~sec.
 Traffic followed the Krauss car-following model~\cite{Krauss98}.
 According to this model, the driver of vehicle $n$ has a \emph{desired speed} $v_n^d$, but may have to slow down depending on the speed of the leading vehicle.